NSW Boat Licence Course

 ||$ 245.00 per person.
 Group booking discounts available.

 This course option will suit anyone 12 years or older wishing to meet all the requirements for obtaining the NSW Boat Licence in one day.
 No further training or testing is required on successful completion of this course.The program includes, theory, multiple-choice test and on water practical.
-There is also an option to combine the PWC Licence with this one day course.
-Great Sydney boat licence practical locations offering the best training experience.
-Delivered by qualified maritime trainers.
-This course teaches the "How" and "Why" of boating.
+There is also an option to combine the PWC Licence in this one day course.

 - The College operates an easy-to-use online booking and enrolment system.
 Just fill in your details and those of anyone attending with you.
 You can also call 1300 723 112 to book via telephone.